awsdocs/amazon-emr-management-guide/doc_source/emr-overview-benefits.md

 **Note**
 If you use Amazon S3, Amazon Kinesis, or DynamoDB with your EMR cluster, there are additional charges for those services that are billed separately from your Amazon EMR usage\.

+**Note**
+For Amazon EMR clusters in private subnets, we recommend that you use [VPC endpoints for Amazon S3](https://docs.aws.amazon.com/vpc/latest/privatelink/vpc-endpoints-s3.html)\.
+With VPC endpoints, traffic from S3 stays within the VPC and there are no additional NAT gateway charges when your cluster interacts with data in S3\.

 For more information about pricing options and details, see [Amazon EMR pricing](https://aws.amazon.com/elasticmapreduce/pricing/)\.

 ## AWS integration<a name="emr-benefits-integration"></a>